JingboYang/leetcode-evaluation-infrastructure/README.md

 # LeetCoder Guide
-Convenient Leetcode Python3 local evaluation infrastructure.
-This is a debug framework. **You** are responsible for checking whether the output matches with the correct answer.
+Convenient Leetcode Python3 local evaluation/execution infrastructure.
+This is a debugging framework.
+It helps you test your Leetcode submission locally by copy-pasting content from Leetcode. **You** are responsible for checking whether the output matches with the correct answer.

 ## Tested Environment
 This framework has been tested using